dintonen/enhanced-smb1/README.md

 *and more...*

+# Download
+You can download the latest version of the ROM hack [here](https://github.com/gamingwithevets/enhanced-smb1/releases/latest/download/enhanced-smb1.ips).
+Use [Lunar IPS](https://www.romhacking.net/utilities/240/) (Windows) or the [Linux IPS Tool](https://github.com/kylon/Lipx) (Python) along with a clean SMB1 ROM to apply the hack.
 # How to compile
 ## Step 0
 Download the repo or clone it with `git`.
 This is self-explanatory.